DDMAL/ddmal.github.io/README.md

 ### macOS / Windows Install

-You will need to download a full [Ruby development environment](https://jekyllrb.com/docs/installation/) to install Jekyll.
-Follow steps 1 and 2 of [these instructions](https://jekyllrb.com/docs/) after installing Ruby.
-Note that mac users may need to install a package manager to configure the local Ruby version correctly, and [here](https://www.ruby-lang.org/en/documentation/installation/) is a link with instructions on how-to.

 Assuming you have [Git](https://www.atlassian.com/git/tutorials/install-git) installed, open a terminal and clone the repository into any known location on your computer.
 The documents folder is recommended, though it is up to you.

 ### Configuration and building site locally